Things to Do in New Plymouth

 Sculptures and Art Galleries in New Plymouth

 A number of sculptures can be seen across the city, the most famous of which is Len Lye’s Wind Wand, a kinetic art piece on the Coastal Walkway.
 Watch this 40m structure sway in the wind!
 Len Lye is a big name in the New Zealand art world, to which a lot of his work can be viewed in the Govett-Brewster Art Gallery on the corner of Queen Street and Devon Street West.
-It’s Ok to be drawn to the contemporary art gallery by its striking mirror-like exterior because it’s free entry!
+It’s ok to be drawn to the contemporary art gallery by its striking mirror-like exterior because its entry fee is very reasonable!
 Exhibitions change three times a year, so expect the unexpected!

 Pop-up Galleries in New Plymouth